-There’s a video on Youtube of an endocrinologist named Dr. Robert Lustig speaking at length about the evils of fructose and for an educational video, it’s impressively gotten over a million and a half hits!
+There’s a video on Youtube of an endocrinologist named Dr. Robert Lustig speaking at length about the evils of fructose and for an educational video, it’s impressively gotten over 13 million hits!
 You might be surprised so many people would be interested, but he explains quite clearly to his audience why the overload of fructose is so very damaging to our bodies.

 And back in April, Gary Taubes wrote at length about the same thing in a New York Times article called “Is Sugar Toxic?”.
 Both of these sources are highly recommended and fascinating — click on the links.